“To those who wait, time opens every door.” – Chinese Proverb.

-Familiarising yourself with Pinyin is just a jumping-off point for those learning Chinese characters which tend to have no relation to the Latin Alphabet.
+Familiarising yourself with Pinyin is just a jumping-off point for those taking Chinese lessons, which tend to have no relation to the Latin Alphabet.

 Let’s start with what most learners of Chinese find the most difficult according to the Confucius Institute: tones.